 What to Expect the First Year

-Inexperienced growers almost always are convinced they have a failure the first year.
-Most of the time they actually have a good stand.
+Less-experienced growers are almost always convinced they have a failure in the first year; however, most of the time it is actually a good stand.
 Patience must be a part of the planter's arsenal!

 Prairie grasses grow down, not up, during the establishment year.
 The top growth normally amounts to a narrow, pale green, straight leaf until late in the summer.
 These seedlings can be hard to see even for the experienced grower.